“Rich is Easy”

 Me and the hunt for property

 The challenge was that I had a good salary, but I didn’t have enough savings to make a down payment.
 The axiom: your expenses rise to meet your income was true for me.
 I never have had to worry about money, and when I want to spend it, I spend it.
-So I had to find a real estate deal where I would not have to make a down payment.
+So I had to find a property deal where I would not have to make a down payment.

 It took me a year of failures and trial-and-error method, a year of working weekends and late evenings … We had made it our life’s mission to look for property (that suited our plans).
-I was talking to brokers, real estate advisers, financiers, looking for a deal where I didn’t have to put my money down.
+I was talking to brokers, property advisers, financiers, looking for a deal where I didn’t have to put my money down.

 That year, I went through plenty of property deals, which didn’t come through: it was a baptism of fire.
 I was looking for a way of perfecting a system where I could buy property without paying money upfront.